 On November 17, 2008, United States Navy Rear Admiral George Stephen “Steve” Morrison died at age 89.
-He was the father of The Doors’ lead singer Jim Morrison.
-Steve Morrison may be one of the most reviled men in rock ‘n’ roll history.
-He was accused of sodomy by a woman who wrote a book about her affair with Jim Morrison.
-However, she may be more fantasist than memoirist.
-The Morrisons, junior and senior, were estranged during Jim’s musical career and fans comment on and judge both without knowing either.
-There is anecdotal evidence that in his last days, Jim talked fondly of his family and father and may have even been contemplating a rapprochement, but the truth of any family lies within it.
+He was the father of The Doors’ lead singer Jim Morrison and may be one of the most reviled men in rock ‘n’ roll history.
+He was even accused of sodomy by a woman who wrote a “memoir” about her affair with Jim Morrison.
+But in truth the Morrisons, junior and senior, were estranged during Jim’s musical career and fans comment on and judge both without having known either.
+There is anecdotal evidence that in his last days, Jim talked fondly of his family and father and may have even been contemplating a rapprochement.
+As always, though, the truth of any family lies within it.

-Steve Morrison was born in Rome, Georgia on January 7, 1919.
-Morrison entered the U.S. Naval Academy in 1938, graduating in the spring of 1941.
-He was assigned to the minelayer Pruitt at Pearl Harbor and witnessed the Japanese attack on Pearl Harbor on December 7, 1941.
+Steve Morrison was born in Rome, Georgia on January 7, 1919 and entered the U.S. Naval Academy in 1938, graduating in the spring of 1941.
+He was assigned to the minelayer USS Pruitt at Pearl Harbor and witnessed the Japanese attack on Pearl Harbor on December 7, 1941.

-Morrison met Clara Clarke in Hawaii in 1941 on a blind date.
-They were married in April of 1942.
-After the attack on Pearl Harbor Morrison applied for flight training and was transferred to Pensacola, Florida where on December 8, 1943 their first son, James Douglas Morrison, was born.
-The Morrisons had two other children, Anne and Andy Morrison.
+Morrison met Clara Clarke in Hawaii in 1941 on a blind date, and they were married in April of 1942.
+After the attack on Pearl Harbor, Morrison applied for flight training and was transferred to Pensacola, Florida, where their first son, James Douglas Morrison, was born on December 8, 1943.
 After graduating flight school in 1944 Morrison was stationed in the South Pacific for the duration of the war, while Clara and son Jim lived with Morrison’s parents in Florida.

-After Jim attended the UCLA film school and graduated, he along with fellow student Ray Manzarek started The Doors.
-Jim wrote home to his parents and telling them of his plans to be a singer.
+After Jim graduated from the UCLA film school, he started The Doors with fellow student Ray Manzarek.
+Jim wrote home to his parents telling them of his plans to be a singer.
 His father replied that he thought it was a “crock” and that Jim was wasting his time.
-Jim never spoke to his parents again.
+Jim never spoke to his dad again.

-Admiral Morrison was the keynote speaker at the decommissioning ceremony of the Bon Homme Richard on July 3, 1971, the same day his son, Jim Morrison, died in Paris.
+In an odd coincidence, Admiral Morrison was the keynote speaker at the decommissioning ceremony of the USS Bon Homme Richard on July 3, 1971, the same day his son, Jim Morrison, died in Paris.